This post may contain eBay affiliate links. Please read our disclosure policy.

-The 1933 Goudey Big League Gum set helped to kickstart popularity in the collectible hobby during a scarce period, with the issue consisting of 239 cards, as well as one mail-order copy which was numbered #106.
+The 1933 Goudey Big League Gum set helped kickstart popularity in the collectible hobby during a short period, with the issue consisting of 239 cards and one mail-order copy numbered #106.

 The 1933 Goudey set is considered one of the “Big Three” vintage baseball card sets, along with the T206 and 1952 Topps releases.